CM4all/beng-proxy/doc/bp.rst

 ^^^^^^^^^^^^^^^^^^^^

 On a protected resource, the translation server may send the ``CHECK`` packet together with the normal response.
-Now ``beng-proxy`` queries the translation server again, sending the same request and a copy of the ``CHECK`` packet.
+Now :program:`beng-proxy` queries the translation server again, sending the same request and a copy of the ``CHECK`` packet.
 The translation server may now verify the current session, redirect to a login page, or anything else needed to authenticate the user.
 The response to this second translation request may be a resource address as usual, or the ``PREVIOUS`` packet, which indicates that the first translation shall be used.

 While the first response is usually cached for a long time, the second one may specify a short ``MAX_AGE`` value.
 This means the latter is sent